-In conclusion, quantitative targets are an essential feature of addressing the Safe System goal and implementing Safe System strategy.
-The use of both intermediate outcomes and output targets provide a useful starting point in countries which need to improve the quality of national road traffic accident and injury databases.
-Countries which are only targeting final outcomes can enhance their safety management by targeting intermediate outcomes and outputs.
-A range of data arrangements and partnerships will be required to facilitate final and intermediate outcome and output target-setting (Bliss and Breen, 2009).
+In conclusion, in countries which need to improve the quality of national road traffic crash and injury databases, the use of both intermediate outcomes and output targets provide a useful starting point.
+Countries which are only targeting final outcomes can enhance their results focus by targeting intermediate outcomes and outputs.
+A range of data arrangements and partnerships will be required to facilitate final and intermediate outcome and output target setting (Bliss & Breen, 2009).
+Targets can also be set in relation to public acceptance and perceptions of safety measures.